-Competition in the Product Markets The degree of competition in a firm's product market has an impact on its corporate governance.
+Competition in Product Markets.
+The degree of competition in a firm's product market has an impact on its corporate governance.
 For example, companies in industries with lots of competition don't have the luxury of tolerating poorly performing CEOs.
-As might be expected, CEO turnover is more likely in competitive industries than in those with less competition.23 When most firms in an industry
+As might be expected, CEO turnover is higher in competitive industries than in those with less competition.22 When most firms in an industry are fairly similar, you might expect it to be easier to find a qualified replacement from another firm for a poorly performing CEO.
+This is exactly what the evidence shows: As industry homogeneity increases, so does the incidence of CEO turnover.23